SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 In the final chapter, we will wrap up the series and discuss some other exciting graphics programming topics you could explore from here.

-You can find the complete code sample for this tutorial series, [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/09-Shadows-Effect/).
+You can find the complete code sample for this tutorial series [here](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/2dShaders/src/09-Shadows-Effect/).

 Continue to the next chapter, [Chapter 10: Next Steps](../10_next_steps/index.md)